The art of formulating good questions

 The customer is not interested in how but which of his problems will be solved.
 If one asks about the technical solutions of a product, it can easily happen that the question is not correctly understood (Matzler, 1998).

 You don’t want to ask technical questions.
 Customers don’t understand what the value is of aged ice-cream and added fats.
-They do understand the value of a milkshake that takes a bit longer to finish or keeps them from getting hungry before lunchtime, so ask about that instead.
-People aren't interested in the solution, they're interested in what it helps them achieve.
+They do understand however the value of a milkshake that takes a bit longer to finish or keeps them from getting hungry before lunchtime.

 Ask outcome-based questions...

-Instead of focusing on the how ("added fats"), you can concentrate on the outcome by asking customers how they would feel if it would take longer for them to finish the milkshake.
+Focus on the outcome.
+Ask customers how they would feel if it would take longer for them to finish the milkshake.

 Outcome questions are great questions to spur innovation.
-If you know what outcomes are most valuable to customers, you know in what context you should devising features and solutions.
+If you know what outcomes are most valuable to customers, you know in what context you should start ideating about product features.

 Outcome-based questions are